Do you need help recalling or remembering information often?

 When lead enters your bloodstream, it goes to different parts of your body, like your muscles, where it can hurt and cause inflammation.
 The interruption of the flow of energy may cause physical issues that even a chiropractor can pick up on.

 Your emotional health is the key to your overall health and happiness.
-When your emotional health is strong, you can deal with life’s problems, stress, make deeper connections with others, and have a positive outlook on life.
+When your emotional health is strong, you can deal with life’s problems, and stress, make deeper connections with others, and have a positive outlook on life.

 But when your emotional health is poor, it’s like a crack in the foundation.
 This emotionally weakened state can lead to several mental health problems, such as;